datatheorem/TrustKit/docs/getting-started.md

 By default TrustKit is hard-coded to ignore the custom trust anchors created using the above processes in a production build.
-TrustKit does this by checking a define in TSKPinningValidator: custom anchors are ignored unless #if DEBUG == 1.
+TrustKit does this by checking a define in `TSKPinningValidator`: custom anchors are ignored unless `#if DEBUG == 1`.

-The idea is that kTSKAdditionalTrustAnchors configuration is primarily intended for use during development.
+The idea is that `kTSKAdditionalTrustAnchors` configuration is primarily intended for use during development.
 It simplifies your workflow by not requiring the iOS Simulator or iOS device to manually add a custom OS trust anchor (or added to Keychain for macOS).